w3f/polkadot-spec/docs/id-cryptography-encoding.md

 | I’m Online | SR25519    |
 | Parachain  | SR25519    |

-Session keys must be accessible by certain Polkadot Host APIs defined in Appendix [Appendix B](chap-host-api).
+Session keys must be accessible by certain Polkadot Host APIs defined in [Appendix -chap-num-ref-](chap-host-api).
 Session keys are *not* meant to control the majority of the users’ funds and should only be used for their intended purpose.

 #### -sec-num- Holding and staking funds {#sect-staking-funds}